 - How many guests do you have data for from last year’s event?
 How can you ensure 100% return participation?

 - How much staff and volunteer time are you expecting to dedicate to the event process?
 Is this a realistic plan?

 - Are you aware of any legalities and potential costs such as liquor sponsorships, permitting, insurance and security liabilities, or tax-deductible implications for your event?

 Awareness of questions like these is vital while considering the details and structure of your event.

 More importantly, we want to look at every department within your organization and what its role is going to be for the event.
-So often with nonprofit events, individual departments have their own objectives and goals they work towards zealously, so eventually the overall mission and goals of the organization are almost lost.
-Instead, we want to create inter-departmental collaboration within the nonprofit to create the most effective event possible.
+So often with nonprofits, individual departments have their own objectives and goals, so the overall mission and goals of the event are almost lost.
+Instead, we want to create inter-departmental collaboration to create the most effective event possible.